le717/Blocks/Documentation/Tutorial.md

 ### Warning: This tutorial is incomplete!

-This is a basic tutorial to modding the *Island Xtreme Stunts* minigame levels, and it will not cover every single detail.
+This is a tutorial on modding the *Island Xtreme Stunts* minigame levels.
+It is a basic tutorial, and will not cover every single detail.
-Rather, it attempts to explain the basics of the level layout, and advise you on what to and not to do in your modding.
+Instead, it attempts to explain the basics of the level layout, and advise you on what to and not to do in your modding.

 ### Requirements